 Born in Taiwan, Paul Hung entered the Langley Fine Arts School at the age of 13 and made his first concerto debut at the age of 16 at the Whistler Music Festival.
-He was then featured several times as the winner of the Vancouver Kiwanis competition and awarded the Tom Lee Music scholarship for Excellence in Music Performance.
-He was a recipient of the Canadian Broadcasting Corporation’s “Galaxie Rising Stars Award” and placed Second in National Music Competitions 2008.
+He was then featured several times as the winner of the Vancouver Kiwanis competition and awarded the Tom Lee Music Scholarship for Excellence in Music Performance.
+He was a recipient of the Canadian Broadcasting Corporation’s “Galaxie Rising Stars Award” and placed second in National Music Competitions 2008.
 Paul performed with the Vancouver Youth Orchestra as a result of attaining first place in the concerto competition in 2009.
-Soon after, he performed as a soloist with the Abbotsford Symphony and New Westminster Symphony.
+Soon after, he performed as a soloist with the Abbotsford Symphony and New Westminster Symphony as well as winning second place at UBC's concerto competition.
 In May of 2011, Paul won a spot in the YouTube Symphony and performed with 100 other musicians around the world at the Sydney Opera House.

 As an active soloist and chamber musician, Paul performed in music festivals such as the Banff music festival, Domaine Forget, MusicFest Canada, Performing Arts BC, Vancouver Kiwanis Music Festival, Music on Main, New Music Festival Vancouver, Sonic Boom Festival, VSO New Music Festival, Talis Chamber Music Festival, Redshift Music Society, Health Arts Society and so on.
 Paul is also the founder of Vancouver based ensembles - Fireside Quintet and Elysian Trio.
-Paul plays frequently as a substitute flute/piccoloist with Vancouver Symphony, Okanagan Symphony and Kamloops Symphony.
-He was the substitute principal flute at Vancouver Island Symphony and Okanagan Symphony.
-In 2015 to 2016 season, he serves as the acting principal flute at Prince George Symphony.
+Paul plays frequently with Vancouver Symphony, Okanagan Symphony, and Kamloops Symphony and other professional chamber ensembles.
+He was also the acting principal flute at many of these orchestras/ensembles.
 In 2018, Paul was the featured soloist with the UBC Symphonic Wind Ensemble performing Joel Puckett's Shadow of Sirius at the Chan Center for the Performing Arts.

 Paul was a student of Lorna McGhee, the principal flutist of Pittsburgh Symphony.
 He has also studied under Brenda Fedoruk, and then Christie Reside during his Master's degree at UBC School of Music.
 He is currently a faculty of Vancouver Academy of Music.